Rule 14-412. Presumptively approved CLE providers; presumptive CLE Accreditation.

 (a)(2) Presumptively approved CLE providers are required to pay an annual fee.

-(a)(3) The sponsor shall submit related information within 60 days following the presentation of a course, including the registration list in an approved format, a copy of the brochure describing the course, a description of the method or manner of presentation of course materials, and, if specifically requested by the Board, a set of course materials.
+(a)(3) No later than 30 days prior to offering a CLE course, the presumptive CLE provider must indicate on a Board-approved form that the CLE course satisfies the provisions of Rule 14-411.
+The sponsor should also submit a copy of the brochure or outline describing the course, a description of the method or manner of presentation, and, if specifically requested by the Board, a set of materials.